YES, Broken Relationships Can Really Hurt!

 5. Acceptance

 Finally, this is the phase in which we can make peace with the loss.
 It doesn’t always come on suddenly; it often happens gradually, bit by bit, interspersed with other phases.
 Acceptance doesn’t always involve harmony and flowers—there is almost sure to be lingering sadness.
 Acceptance entails making peace with the loss, letting go of the relationship, and slowly moving forward with your life.
-Sometimes it feels like this phase will never come, which usually means you’re still struggling in an earlier phase.
+Sometimes, it feels like this phase will never come, which usually means you’re still struggling in an earlier phase.
 Knowing your phases of grief can help normalize your break-up experience.
 It’s also important to know that there are no time limits and no rushing the process.
 Grieving is like digestion: You can do nothing to hurry it along.
 It takes time, and the only thing you can do is try to get through it.
 But take heart that this, like everything else, will eventually pass.

 Jennifer Kromberg, PsyD, is a licensed clinical psychologist.